Super-Badmen-Viper/NSMusicS/README.md

 - Integrated free public welfare music TAG API:
 - - [ ] allowing users to obtain online TAGs for songs and choose whether to synchronize TAG data.
 - Personalized music recommendations based on user usage data:
-- - [ ] Phase 2 (August): Use lightweight recommendation algorithms based on usage data.
-- - [ ] Phase 3 (October): Build a music knowledge graph by analyzing music metadata to achieve smarter recommendations.
+- - [ ] Phase 3 : Build a music knowledge graph by analyzing music metadata to achieve smarter recommendations.
-- - [ ] Phase 4 (December): Combine the knowledge graph with LLM (DeepSeek) for advanced music recommendations.
+- - [ ] Phase 4 : Combine the knowledge graph with LLM (DeepSeek) for advanced music recommendations.

 ## How to Deploy Docker: https://github.com/Super-Badmen-Viper/NineSong